PipedreamHQ/pipedream/docs/docs/projects/git/README.md

 No, at this time it’s not possible because of how resources are connected during the bootstrapping process from the workflow YAML specification.
 However, this is on our roadmap, [please subscribe to this issue](https://github.com/PipedreamHQ/pipedream/issues/9255) for the latest details.

+### How does the `production` branch work?

+Anything merged to the `production` branch will be deployed to your production workflows on Pipedream.

+From a design perspective, we want to let you manage any branching strategy on your end, since you may be making commits to the repo outside of Pipedream.
+Once we support managing Pipedream workflows in a monorepo, where you may have other changes, we wanted to use a branch that didn’t conflict with a conventional main branch (like `main` or `master`).

+In the future, we also plan to support you changing the default branch name.